 So, is there an alternative to traditional explosives for mining operations?
 The answer is yes.
-In this blog, we’ll explore two innovative, eco-friendly technologies transforming modern mining: CO₂ rock blasting and expansive mortar.
+In this blog, we’ll explore two innovative, eco-friendly technologies transforming modern mining: CO₂ rock blasting and Expansive Mortar.

 What is CO₂ Rock Blasting?

-CO2 rock blasting is a groundbreaKing technology that leverages the physical properties of carbon dioxide to break rocks safely and efficiently.
+CO2 ROCK BLASTING is a groundbreaKing technology that leverages the physical properties of carbon dioxide to break rocks safely and efficiently.
 Under high pressure, CO₂ is converted into a liquid and stored in a specially designed container, which includes components such as a safety membrane, rupture disc, heat-conducting rod, sealing ring, and an alloy cap for secure sealing.

 How It Works